Mouneer Al-Shaarani

 Mouneer Al-Shaarani (منير الشعراني; born September 6, 1952) is a Syrian graphic artist specialized in Arabic calligraphy.
-Al-Shaarani is known as calligrapher, graphic designer and author of articles about Arabic calligraphy and Arab Islamic art.
+Al-Shaarani is known as calligrapher, graphic designer and writer about Arabic calligraphy and Arab Islamic art.
 He has designed several Arabic typefaces for book covers or other graphic creations.
-His work has been exhibited in several Arab countries, Malaysia, Europe, Australia and the United States and is internationally presented in collections of contemporary Arabic art.
+His work has been exhibited in several Arab countries, Malaysia, Europe, Australia and the United States and is internationally present in collections of contemporary Arabic art.
 Between 1985 and 2007, he lived and worked in Cairo, Egypt, and later returned to live in Damascus.

 Artistic profile

 From the age of 10, Al-Shaarani studied the art of Arabic calligraphy under the Syrian calligrapher Muḥammad Badawi Al-Dirany, and until his graduation in 1977, he studied Fine Arts at Damascus University.

-Based on his command of traditional Arabic calligraphy, Al-Shaarani has been using historical calligraphic styles, such as Kairouan Kufic, Square Kufic, Thuluth or Maghrebi script, and at the same time, developed and modernized the shapes of the letters according to his personal, modern style.
+Based on his command of traditional Arabic calligraphy, Al-Shaarani has been using historical calligraphic styles, such as Kairouan Kufic, Square Kufic, Thuluth or Maghrebi script, and at the same time, developed and modernized the shapes of drawing Arabic letters and typeface design according to his personal, modern style.
 Choosing his texts both from Islamic, as well as from Christian religious sources, but mainly from Arab philosophers or Sufi poets, such as Ibn Arabi, Al-Mutanabbi, or Ibn Sina, he conveys non-religious, but universal messages.
 An example is this quote from the Lebanese-American poet Khalil Gibran "The whole earth is my homeland and the human family my clan."

 Apart from historical quotes, he sometimes also expresses his own contemporary messages, such as in his work entitled There is no creativity where there is no freedom and in his graphic images starting with the message NO TO...
 "No to killing, no to prison, no to intimidation, no to humiliation, no to hypocrisy, no to oppression, no to violence, no to fear, no to falsehood, no to terrorism, no to corruption."

 Another important aspect of Al-Shaarani's artistic work is his view that "Arabic calligraphy has nothing to do with religion.
 It is the result of a civilization and not a religion.
 Religion benefited from calligraphy and not the other way round.
 The development of Arabic script was not initiated by religion, but by the state of the Umayyads.
 Second, calligraphy is an art.
 It has no finality or climax.
 The Arabic script has no “sacred” status for me."

-Among other calligraphic work, Al-Shaarani created the logo for the Syrian group for Arabic classical music, called Takht al-nagham in New York City.
-Al-Shaarani is also mentioned in the book A History of Arab Graphic Design for his invention of new Arabic calligraphic styles and his calligraphic work for book covers, logos, and typeface design.
+Among his other calligraphic work, Al-Shaarani created the logo for the Syrian group for Arabic classical music, called Takht al-nagham in New York City.

+After the fall of the Assad regime, Shaarani exhibited his recent works in Damascus in March 2025.

+Critical reception

+In 2016, digital media platform Mashable published several of Al-Shaarani's graphic works, expressing his artistic statements about his war-torn country, including comments on his poetic and philosophical messages.